92AM/cafex/README.md

 `java -jar cafex.jar "Cola" "Coffee" "Cheese Sandwich"`

 ### Note
-I only tested the project in Eclipse, I haven't got round to building it or calling it from command line.
+I only tested the project in Eclipse and through command line.
 The logic works, this is proven by the JUnit tests.